Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Review Methodology

 The primary literature search was conducted across leading engineering, scientific, and multidisciplinary databases: \textit{ScienceDirect (Elsevier)}, \textit{IEEE Xplore}, and \textit{Google Scholar}.\\

-To capture the complex intersection of vehicle physics, high-voltage electrical infrastructure, alternative propulsion, and advanced mathematical solvers, the search strategy utilised Boolean operators (AND/OR).
+To capture the intersection of vehicle physics, high-voltage electrical infrastructure, and advanced mathematical solvers, the search strategy utilised Boolean operators (AND/OR).
 Keywords were combined across four core thematic domains to ensure both physical hardware limits and software solutions were comprehensively reviewed:

 \begin{itemize} \item \textbf{Context \& Operations:} \texttt{"Railway Transportation" OR "Heterogeneous Traffic" OR "Mixed Fleet" AND "Decarbonisation" OR "Firm Service Capacity"} \item \textbf{Electrical Infrastructure \& Power Quality:} \texttt{"Static Frequency Converters" OR "SFC" OR "Power Quality" OR "Negative Sequence Components" OR "Low Voltage Behaviour" AND "AC Traction Networks"} \item \textbf{Simulation Architectures:} \texttt{"Multi-train" OR "Single-train" AND "Train-Track-Power" OR "TPSS" AND "Peak Shaving" OR "Regenerative Braking Synchronisation"} \item \textbf{Algorithms \& Control:} \texttt{"Energy Management Systems" AND "Genetic Algorithms" OR "Dynamic Programming" OR "Reinforcement Learning" AND "Computational Complexity" OR "Curse of Dimensionality"} \end{itemize}